Frequently asked questions

 Can I fly a drone on KISC property

 Due to safety and privacy concerns, we do not allow guests to fly drones on our property.
-For more information on why we have taken this decision, please read the Swiss drone regulations.

 Can I withdraw my application after submiting it?